I've Worn The Hijab Since I Was 14. Here's How I Feel About Modest Fashion

-Growing up in Northampton with a Libyan dad and an English mum – one Muslim, one not – was like having two versions of myself.
-As a child I remember drawing myself as two separate people: the English me in a T-shirt with flowing hair, like my mum; and the Libyan version, with a round, smiling face in a hijab, like the cousins I visited every summer.
+Growing up with a Libyan dad and an English mum – one Muslim, one not – was like having two versions of myself.
+As a child, I remember drawing myself as two separate people: the English me in a T-shirt with flowing hair, like my mum; and the Libyan version, with a round, smiling face in a hijab, like the cousins I visited every summer.

 Advertisement